 Managed Care is a comprehensive health care program which integrates the services of doctors, hospitals, and health care specialists into a health plan network whose goal is to manage the health care of its enrollees.
 Under managed care, Medicaid beneficiaries are entitled to the same benefits as fee-for-service Medicaid, but receive them through their managed care plan.

 Nassau has seven health plans available to Medicaid beneficiaries - AFFINITY, FIDELIS, HIP/EMBLEM, HEALTHFIRST, EMPIRE BLUECROSS BLUESHIELD HEALTHPLUS, AMERICHOICE BY UNITED HEALTHCARE, AND WELL CARE.

 In July, 1997, the federal government granted New York State a "waiver" permitting the State to require all Medicaid beneficiaries (with some exceptions) join a Medicaid Managed Care Plan.
 There are many Medicaid consumers who voluntarily enroll in the County's Managed Care Program.
 The County has completed the required review process with New York State and the Federal Government, which allows for mandated enrollment of medicaid recipients into its' managed care program.
 Mandatory enrollment in the County started in 2001.

-No. But the client will need to use their Medicaid card for any services that are not included in the plan’s benefit package.
+Will Medicaid benefits change?
+No, But the client will need to use their Medicaid card for any services that are not included in the plan's benefit package.

-Nassau County uses the services of an enrollment broker, who is responsible for informing the consumer about their health plan option, educating them about their rights and responsibilities and assisting them to enroll in a health plan.
+Nassau County uses the services of an enrollment broker, who is responsible for informing the consumer about their health plan option, educating them about their rights and responsibilities, and assisting them to enroll in a health plan.